sergio-carlavilla/doc-todo/README.md

 TODO list:

 - Fix problem with minify and RSS
-- Improve the scripts used to generate the TOCs
 - Size of news page
 - Improve the releases section
-- Finish the FDP
 - At the bottom of news page, add the list of past years
 - Use rouge in the source sections instead the CSS hack